-Students must pass the final exam, progression exam, and final project to pass a course.
+Students must pass the final exam and final project to pass a course.
 Minimum scores required to pass courses are 70% for undergraduates and 80% for graduates.
 It is important to note that undergraduate students must maintain a 2.0 cumulative GPA and graduate students must maintain a 3.0 cumulative GPA to remain in good academic standing.
 Students must pass each course throughout their program of study to graduate.

-Bottega's examinations are administered through an online proctoring service and can be taken at a student's home, place of employment, or other convenient location.
-For proctored exams, students must verify their identity before taking a final exam.
-Please see "Student Identity Verification" below for details.
-A computer with high-speed internet access and an installed webcam is required to take the exam when the exam is proctored.
+Bottega's examinations are administered online and can be taken at a student's home, place of employment, or other convenient location.
+A computer with high-speed internet access is required to take the exam when the exam is proctored.
 Plagiarism checkers will be used for both the essay exams and project submissions.
-The proctoring applications track all input on the computer and monitor the test-taker and room via video using AI.
+The proctoring applications track input on the computer and monitor the test-taker using AI.

-If a student passes the final examination, progression exam, and final project, and their final grade is high enough to receive credit toward the program, the student may not re-take the final examination or resubmit the final project.
+If a student passes the final examination and final project, and their final grade is high enough to receive credit toward the program, the student may not re-take the final examination or resubmit the final project.
 If a student fails the final exam or final project, and/or if their final grade is not high enough to receive credit toward the program, the student may attempt the final exam or resubmit a corrected final project a second time.
 The progression exam cannot be retaken.

-While registered in a course, a student may take the proctored final exam no more than two times and may submit the final project only two times.
+While registered in a course, a student may take the final exam no more than two times and may submit the final project only two times.
 If a student does not pass after the second attempt, they will receive the earned grade for the course.
 The student may re-register in the course one additional time in a subsequent term and will have to pay a course retake fee.